Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-The vast majority of businesses with an online presence should be investing in some type of customer service software.
-If you’re currently using email or web forms for customer support inquiries and you’re not able to keep up with the volume, it’s time to upgrade your process.
+If you’re currently using email or web forms for customer support inquiries and you’re not able to keep up with the volume, it’s time to upgrade.

-If your current system has slow response times and your agents are backed up with messages and requests, it’s time to consider customer service software.
+If your current system has mediocre response times, and your agents are backed up with messages and requests, you need customer service software.

 If you run a small local business, like a coffee shop or deli, you probably don’t need customer service software just yet.

-#1 – Zendesk Review — The Best For Omnichannel Support
+#2 – Zendesk — The Best For Omnichannel Support

-Zendesk is one of the most versatile customer service solutions on the market today.
+Zendesk is known as one of the most versatile customer service solutions on the market today.
 It’s trusted by 200,000+ businesses across the globe.

 The Zendesk Support Suite comes with everything you need to communicate with your customers online.
 In addition to the integrated support platform, you’ll benefit from live chat and messaging, knowledge base and self-service tools, and integrated voice software.